Grade Five Music Theory - Lesson 10: Describing Chords

 Here's the C major scale.

 To make a chord, we choose one of the notes of the scale and add another two notes above it.
 The note we start on is called the root.
 The notes we add are the third and the fifth.
-(See “Lesson 7: Intervals” for more about this).
+(See “Lesson 7: Intervals” for more about intervals).
 This gives us seven different chords:

 Here are those chords in C major.